-Secondary Initial Teacher Education Art and Design
+Postgraduate Certificate in Education Secondary Initial Teacher Education Art and Design with QTS

-Page last updated 3 January 2017
+Page last updated 1 August 2022

-The PGCE programme has been designed to train teachers to practice as a subject specialist teacher for the secondary age range (11-16).
-Trainees are assessed against the standards for Qualified Teacher Status (QTS) across the age range.
-Trainees will also often gain experience of the 16-18 age range, although they will not be formally assessed in this phase.
+The PGCE course has been designed to train you to practise as a subject specialist teacher for the secondary age range (11-16), and during the course you'll be assessed according to the standards for Qualified Teacher Status (QTS).
+Our students will often gain experience of the 16-18 age range too, although they won't be formally assessed in this phase.

 Watch: The learning and teaching experience

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved we will inform you.
+If changes to your course are approved, we will inform you.

 Learning and Teaching

-See more details see our full glossary of learning and teaching terms.
+See our full glossary of learning and teaching terms.

 We recognise that embarking on a new course of study can sometimes be quite a challenging undertaking.
-You have three main sources of support and information from the University during the course: firstly there is the Group Tutor in their subject area, secondly you are allocated a Personal Tutor and thirdly you can get support on a range of issues from the Department Student Adviser.
+You will have support from a number of staff in the university including your group tutor.
+You will also have a personal tutor from your 11-16 specialism.
+Additionally, any student can get support on a range of issues from a Department Student Adviser.

 Careers / Further study